eccentricdevotion/TARDISWeepingAngels/README.md

 `weapon` sets the item that will kill a Weeping Angel.

-`drops` sets a list of items that drop when the Angel is killed
+`drops` sets a list of items that drop when the Angel is killed.

 `angels_can_steal` sets whether the Angels can steal your TARDIS Key - requires the TARDIS plugin to be installed.

 ##TODO
 * When the Angel steals the key, set it in their hand and drop it if they're killed
-* Make a new water lily texture and skeleton skin